 Basketball is a game of ten players from two teams, each team having five players.
 The athletes play with limited contact on a rectangular court where a team can score goals by shooting a ball through a raised basket that the opposing team defends at the end of the court.
 Basketball is of a fully known and exact origin, unlike most sports which have obscure origins.
-Specifically, the inventor of basketball wrote an account of the game indicating the first basketball game played on December 21, 1891.
+Specifically, the inventor of basketball wrote an account of the game indicating the first basketball game was played on December 21, 1891.

 Origin of Basketball

 Dr. Naismith chose to use the soccer ball to replace the rock since it is quite safe when thrown and could not cause a lot of injuries when it hit the players.
 The nature of the game was to throw this ball into the peach basket fixed at a certain height of the wall.
-James positioned the basket high up on the wall to also minimize injuries that he had observed to mostly occur near the goals of other sports as defenders and players from the opposite team become more aggressive at these points.
+Naismith positioned the basket high up on the wall to also minimize injuries that he had observed to mostly occur near the goals of other sports as defenders and players from the opposite team become more aggressive at these points.

 The "Conspiracy Theory" Origin of Basketball